dbertella/hector/src/content/index.md

 One day, he finds a carrot.
 Looking around him he wonders:
 “Is there anyone who might steal my food?”
-Hopefully no one.
+Hopefully none!
 ![page 3](../images/page3.png)

 ---

 “Hi Bunny.
 How are you?”
-“Hi Hector, not eating flowers today?”
+“Hi Hector, are you not eating flowers today?”
 “I was just about to try this carrot”, replies Hector.
 “Interesting”, the bunny thinks for a minute...
 ![page 4](../images/page4.png)